-5. Nine Minimum Controls (NMC) (see Section 5 Chapter 570 of Department rules)
+5. Nine Minimum Controls (NMC) (see Department rule Chapter 570 Section 5)

-The permittee shall implement and follow the Nine Minimum Control documentation as approved by EPA on January 19, 2000.
-Work performed on the Nine Minimum Controls during the year shall be included in the annual CSO Progress Report (see below).
+The permittee must implement and follow the Nine Minimum Control documentation as approved by EPA on January 19, 2000.
+Work preformed on the Nine Minimum Controls during the year must be included in the annual CSO Progress Report (see below).

-6. CSO Compliance Monitoring Program (see Section 6 Chapter 570 of Department rules) The permittee shall conduct flow monitoring according to an approved Compliance Monitoring Program on all CSO points, as part of the CSO Master Plan.
-Annual flow volumes for all CSO locations shall be determined by actual flow monitoring, by estimation using a model such as EPA's Storm Water Management Model (SWMM) or by some other estimation technique approved by the Department.
+6. CSO Compliance Monitoring Program (see Department rule Chapter 570 Section 6)

+The permittee must conduct flow monitoring according to an approved Compliance Monitoring Program on all CSO points, as part of the CSO Master Plan.
+Annual flow volumes for all CSO locations must be determined by actual flow monitoring, by estimation using a model such as EPA's Storm Water Management Model (SWMM) or by some other estimation technique approved by the Department.